ShreyaBansod/todo_intern/readMe.md

 ```bash
    npm install
 ``````
-Create a .env file in TODO/server directory and add the appropriate env variables to use the application.
+Create a .env file in server directory and add the appropriate env variables to use the application.

 ***Essential Variables***